webplatform/docs/its/index.md

 == Tools ==

-List of tools supporting ITS is available at [http://www.w3.org/International/its/wiki/ITS_Implementations]
+List of tools supporting ITS is available at http://www.w3.org/International/its/wiki/ITS_Implementations

-You can check whether your page with embedded ITS markup is valid by using [Nu Markup Validation Service|http://validator.w3.org/nu/].
+You can check whether your page with embedded ITS markup is valid by using [http://validator.w3.org/nu/ Nu Markup Validation Service].

 == Additional Resources ==